rvnlord/NeuralNetworkTicTacToe/README.md

 * "Remove" - deletes the selected game state from the table.
 * "New Game" - clears the board.
 * "Unique" - removes duplicates from the table.
 * "Generate" - generates 'n' games and adds them into the table.
-Games can be generated as played between random AIs or random AI and Neural Netowrk.
+Games can be generated as played between random AIs or random AI and Neural Network.
 Generating games vs Neural Network requires prior training.
 Training as a source uses only won games.
 * "NN recognize game states" - teaches the neural network to guess if the game has been won, lost or is in a different state based on the results from the table.
 Then the results are presented in the last column (for both training and test set).
 * "Only incorrectly classified" - removes correct classifiactions from the table.
 * "NN - learn to play with data" - teaches Neural Network how to win games.